BDanielCS/Radiation-Pocket-Locator/ReadMe.txt

     "Source Files" filter).

 Radiaton Pocket Locator.cpp
     This is the main application source file.
+External library in use in Boost which is not included in this repo

 /////////////////////////////////////////////////////////////////////////////
 Other standard files: